 The ability to strip away image carousels and graphics

 If you’d like further information about Recite Me translation features (or any other aspect of our assistive technology toolbar), you’re welcome to contact our team anytime for more details, advice, and recommendations for your website.
-Alternatively, you can book a live demo to see our toolbar in action.
-Additionally, you can test the accessibility of your website for free with Recite Me.
+Alternatively, you can book a live demo to see our toolbar in action or take a free scan of our web accessibility compliance checker.